 It is, perhaps, the greatest wonder on earth

 In just over nine months a tiny being is growing inside you and will arrive into the world as a delicate human being.
 Until this day arrives it’s like being in suspense – exciting developments await you.

 Impressive, wonderful, unique – in the first 16 weeks the basis for the whole of the baby’s life has been accomplished.
 Organs, muscles, the nervous system and skin – all these develop during this time.

 Weeks 1 to 4

-Right at the beginning the fundamental basics of the baby are formed.
+Right at the beginning the fundamental building blocks of the baby are formed.
 At the time of fertilisation of the egg, the embryo’s sex is already determined.
 Also the colour of the eyes and the hair is established and whether it will have a snub nose or long fingers.
-The fertilised egg travels down the fallopian tube into the womb where approximately on the seventh day, it inserts itself into the lining of the womb.
+The fertilised egg travels down the fallopian tube into the womb where approximately on the seventh day; it embeds itself into the lining of the womb.
 Cell division occurs rapidly.